Everybody has a story

 In 2005 I traveled to Ghana to make a documentary about my Ghanaian father who set up all kinds of projects in his native village of Biemso.

-I was so impressed by the way my father, as a migrant from the Netherlands, put up projects in his country of origin that I decided to put up the Ghanasi Foundation and support his projects in the field of education and healthcare.
+I was so impressed by the way my father, as a migrant from the Netherlands(Europe), put up projects in his country of origin that I decided to put up the Ghanasi Foundation and support his projects in the field of education and healthcare.

 In 2009, my father's dream came true and we opened the Nana Aufia Kobi Hospital in his native village of Biemso.